gymreklab/cse185-spring18-week5/labreport/CSE185_Week5_LabReport.md

 2-3 paragraphs max
 * What question(s) sare we trying to answer?
 * Why is this question important?
+* What did you do here to answer this question

 ## Methods (2 pts total)